 An FTA official added that to participate in the scheme a merchant must be registered for tax and have a TRN.
 Companies that apply to join the scheme also need to pass a credit check that is done by the operator.

-“They (shops) have (to have) a credit review… because there is an obligation for the shop to pay the money they refund to tourists,” the FTA official said.For all the latest banking and finance news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+“They (shops) have (to have) a credit review… because there is an obligation for the shop to pay the money they refund to tourists,” the FTA official said.finance news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.